Cardiovascular Technology

 • pacemaker follow-up

-Graduates of this program are eligible to write the CSCT national certification exam.
+Graduates of this program are eligible to challenge the CSCT national certification exam.
 Upon successful completion of this exam, graduates become a Registered Cardiology Technologist (RCT).
 This provides employment opportunities across Canada in:

 • hospitals